 Develop with Dignity

-Whilst Dave’s daughter, Sarah Sankey, was in Uganda in 2017 she pioneered our Develop with Dignity programme across the Kumi district to produce a training model that can hopefully be replicated in other areas.
-Sarah spent some considerable time conducting a survey, partly funded through Hub Cymru Africa, interviewing over 600 girls who have benefited from our distribution of sanitary wear and underwear to gauge the impact of the programme whilst looking at ways to improve it.
+Whilst Dave’s daughter, Sarah Sankey, has been in Uganda she has been pioneering our Develop with Dignity programme across the Kumi district to produce a training model that can hopefully be replicated in other areas.
+Sarah has been conducting a survey, partly funded through Hub Cymru Africa, interviewing over 600 girls who have benefited from our distribution of sanitary wear and underwear in the past year to gauge the impact of the programme whilst looking at ways to improve it.

 The survey has firstly shown us how effective our Develop with Dignity programme has been with a 45% jump in school attendance from the distribution of sanitary wear and underwear!
 However, it has also taught us much about the attitudes to Menstrual Health in Uganda and the mindsets we have to overcome.

 Sanitary pads are brand new in Kumi.
 When I went to school all I wore was three pairs of knickers during my periods